pglevy/sms-com/class-cards.md

 ## How much do they cost?
 Class cards start at $200 for 4 lessons, but there are discounts when you buy in bulk!
-- 4 lessons, $200
+- 4 classes, $200
-- 8 lessons: $xxx (XX% discount)
+- 8 classes: $360 (10% discount)
-- 12 lessons: $xxx (XX% discount)
+- 12 classes: $510 (15% discount)

 ## How do I buy class cards?
-You can buy class cards online through my payment service, Gumroad.
+You can <a href="https://gumroad.com/l/sms-class-cards">buy class cards</a> online through my payment service, Gumroad.
 I'll be notified when you buy class cards and book lessons.
 They never expire so you can book your lessons whenever you want.

-<a href="#" class="btn sms-primary">Buy class cards</a>

 ## How does scheduling work?
-It's easy to schedule lessons when you want using my calendar booking system.
+It's easy to <a href="https://calendly.com/sophiamusicstudio/45-minute-class/">schedule lessons</a> when you want using my calendar booking system.
 I'll make a range of time slots available, so you can just grab whatever works for you.
 It's all automatic!

-<a href="https://calendly.com/sophiamusicstudio/45-minute-class/" class="btn sms-primary">Schedule time with Ms. Sophia</a>

 ## What about returns and exchanges?
-Since they never expire, I can't accept returns, but if you decide at some point you don't want to use already purchased class cards, you can transfer them to someone else.
+Since class cards never expire, I can’t accept returns, but if you decide at some point you don’t want to use already purchased classes, you can transfer the unused classes to someone else.

 [Back to top 👆](#)